bossley9/dotfiles/.config/install/doc/nixos.md

   ```
   head -c 8 /etc/machine-id
   ```
-- Edit `/mnt/etc/nixos/configuration.nix` to edit the NixOS configuration file and add the following settings:
+- Edit `/mnt/etc/nixos/configuration.nix` to edit the NixOS configuration file and add the following settings.
+You will also be creating a new user in the process:
   ```
   boot.supportedFilesystems = [ "zfs" ];
   boot.initrd.supportedFilesystems = ["zfs"]; # boot from zfs